Gift Cards...

 The Tradition of Drinking Mate

-Traditionally shared by the gauchos when gathering round an asado or churrasco (open-pit barbecue), mate has held its position in the deep-rooted culture of many South Americans.
+Traditionally shared by the gauchos when gathering round an Churrasco (open-pit barbecue), mate has held its position in the deep-rooted culture of many South Americans.

 In the true Latin-American fashion, this tradition is yet another example of the importance of community.
 Integral to the gaúcho culture, mate is to be shared with family, friends and loved ones - although we've had it plenty of times when studying; oh those university years!
 It's typical for the gourd and bombilla (the metal 'straw') to be passed around in one direction, returning the same way that it came.